erdo/android-architecture/DEV.TO.md

 Did you spot the **notifyDataSetChangedAuto()**? (rather than the more usual notifyDataSetChanged()) - this is fore's way of supporting animated list changes, in this case it's backed by Android's DiffUtil but there is another more performant version that you can use for a simple in memory list demonstrated [here](https://erdo.github.io/android-fore/#fore-3-adapter-example).
 Either way it's a simple call to notifyDataSetChangedAuto() from within your syncView().

-_At this point you might be thinking that **fore** must be some huge complicated library to support all this, actually it's [tiny](https://erdo.github.io/android-fore/#method-counts).
+_At this point you might be thinking that **fore** must be some huge complicated library to support all this, actually it's tiny (like 500 lines of code tiny).
 A lot of the power comes from the MVO concept itself._

 ### Rotation support